tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 a ``checkout``.
 There are two types of checkouts (each of which have different uses and abilities):

-**Checking out a branch/commit for reading:** is the process of retriving records describing repository state at some point in time, and setting up access to the referenced data.
+**Checking out a branch/commit for reading:** is the process of retrieving records describing repository state at some point in time, and setting up access to the referenced data.